wabkia/slippi-wiki/MACOS_ADAPTER_INSTALL.md

 1. Boot your Mac into recovery mode by restarting and holding CMD + R until the Apple logo appears.
 1. Open a terminal (Utilities in menu bar -> Terminal)
 1. Run: `csrutil enable --without kext`
-    > Note: This will say unsupported configuration.
+    * This will say unsupported configuration.
 This command re-enables SIP, but leaves you the ability to load unsigned kernel extensions on-demand, which is what the adapter requires.
 1. Reboot into normal macOS.

 ### Testing/Post Reboot Ritual